lexe-app/lexe-public/app/README.md

 $ xcodebuild -downloadPlatform iOS
 ```

 Search for "Simulator" in Spotlight and then open it.
+If Spotlight doesn't work,
-An emulated iPhone should
+you can open it with `open -a Simulator`.
+An emulated iPhone should pop up after
-pop up after a minute or so.
+a minute or so.

 Flutter should then pick up the simulated iPhone as an available target: